Roel Wiersma: International career

 While still playing for Donar in the third tier of the Dutch league system, Wiersma debuted in the Netherlands national team.
 On 24 October 1954, he appeared in an exhibition match against Belgium.
 Since his first cap, Wiersma set a 35-match streak for not missing a single Netherlands match.
 This series of matches in a row (starting from the player’s first cap) is a Dutch record until this day.
 In the match that Wiersma missed and thus ended his record, the Netherlands lost to West Germany 0-7.
 He mostly appeared in friendly matches; Wiersma played four 1958 FIFA World Cup qualification matches and three 1962 FIFA World Cup qualification matches.
 Wiersma's most notorious qualification match was an away fixture against Austria.
-The Dutch team lost 3-2 and Wiersma was stretchered off the field: after a hard tackle by Robert Dienst, he landed on the running track and ended up with an bloody face and a concussion.
+The Dutch team lost 3-2 and Wiersma was stretchered off the field: after a hard tackle by Robert Dienst, he landed on the running track and ended up with a bloody face and a concussion.
 In 15 of his matches, Wiersma served as captain of the Dutch side.
 His national team career ended after a row with coach Elek Schwartz, who benched Wiersma after a 4-1 loss against Denmark in 1962.
 Schwartz blamed Wiersma’s bad performance on a disproportionate attention to his engineering study; Wiersma simply condemned his teammates’ mentality.
 The Denmark match later turned out to be his last for The Netherlands.